Committee on Educational Affairs

 Committee Mandate

 The Committee on Educational Affairs – along with the Publications Committee, Program Committee, and Annual Meeting Accredited Education Committee – has input into the development of Hematology, the ASH Education Program, and makes recommendations regarding its distribution.
-In addition, the Committee on Educational Affairs serves in an advisory role for other educational programs and materials including small meetings (such as the ASH Meeting on Hematologic Malignancies, Highlights of ASH, and Consultative Hematology Course) and educational publications (ASH Image Bank and ASH Self-Assessment Program (ASH-SAP)).
+The Committee on Educational Affairs also serves in an advisory role for other educational programs and materials including small meetings and educational publications – the ASH Image Bank and the ASH Self-Assessment Program (ASH-SAP) – with explicit attention to ensuring excellence and accessibility across basic, translational, and clinical domains.

 The Committee on Educational Affairs structure includes the following liaison positions: